CBGamesdev/chilibowlflash/readme.md

 -
 gamedesign.jp - Creator(s?) of Flash Version of Hanafuda and the How to Guide -
+Mojang - Creator(s) of Minecraft and its ¨Classic¨ Webport -
+3kh0 - Reverse Engineer of Minecraft Classic
+-
 Ruffle Team - Creator(S) of Emulator used - Website: https://ruffle.rs/#
 -
 Ben Firshman - Creator of (other) emulator used - Website: https://fir.sh/